Writing Fellows: Information for Faculty

 What do Writing Fellows do?

 Writing Fellows support faculty's writing instruction and students' writing achievement by providing thoughtful, meaningful, and constructive written feedback on drafts.
 While conferencing with students, Writing Fellows help students brainstorm ideas, articulate and organize thoughts, and strengthen content.
-Writing Fellows do not grade papers, attend class, hold office hours, or demonstrate expertise in a course's subject matter.
+Writing Fellows do not grade papers, attend class, or demonstrate expertise in a course's subject matter.

 How do faculty benefit from participation in the program?

 Some faculty have informed us that working with Writing Fellows saves them time during the grading process.
 Others maintain that while they spend the same amount of time grading, they can concentrate on issues of course content because Writing Fellows have already talked with students about matters of structure and organization.
 Several faculty have also stated that working with Writing Fellows has led them to clarify their course goals and revise their assignments.